ldcas-uc3m/Crypto-Labs/lab_notes.md

 # Key Derivation Functions (KDF)
+Key derivation functions derive bytes suitable for cryptographic operations from other data.
 Two different main goals:
 - **Password storage:** conceal the real value of the password and hinder brute-force attacks.
 - **Cryptographic key derivation:** increase the quality of a key.